 A processor may support any combination of memory models ranging from pure physical addressing to complex demand paged virtual memory systems.
 RTEMS supports a flat memory model which ranges contiguously over the processor's allowable address space.
 RTEMS does not support segmentation or virtual memory of any kind.
-The appropriate
+The appropriate memory model for RTEMS provided by the targeted processor and related characteristics of that model are described in this chapter.

-The SPARC architecture supports a flat 32-bit address space with addresses ranging from 0x00000000 to 0xFFFFFFFF (4 gigabytes).
+The SPARC architecture supports a flat 32-bit address space with addresses ranging from 0x00000000 to 0xFFFFFFF (4 gigabytes).
 Each address is represented by a 32-bit value and is byte addressable.
 The address may be used to reference a single byte, half-word (2-bytes), word (4 bytes), or doubleword (8 bytes).
 Memory accesses within this address space are performed in big endian fashion by the SPARC.
 Memory accesses which are not properly aligned generate a "memory address not aligned" trap (type number 7).
 The following table lists the alignment requirements for a variety of data accesses: